 By Jessica Schmit from Uprooted traveler

 Cadillac Ranch, one of Texas’s most unique man-made attractions, is located in Amarillo, right off the historic Route 66, making this a perfect stop during a Texas road trip.

 The sculpture comprises ten Cadillacs, produced from 1949 to 1963, that are buried nose-deep in the middle of a barren cow pasture, a sort of commentary on the evolution of the cars’ tail fins throughout its production life.
-The installation came to be in 1974, when a hippie art collective from San Francisco, called the Ant Farm, allegedly sought out eccentric millionaire benefactors across the country to fund their art projects and found Stanley Marsh III of Amarillo.
+The installation came to be in 1974 when a hippie art collective from San Francisco called the Ant Farm allegedly sought out eccentric millionaire benefactors across the country to fund their art projects and found Stanley Marsh III of Amarillo.

-After Marsh agreed to support the project, the group purchased the ten vehicles in various states of disrepair and placed them in the field, supposedly positioned at the same angle of the pyramids of Giza.
+After Marsh agreed to support the project, the group purchased the ten vehicles in various states of disrepair and placed them in the field, supposedly positioned at the same angle as the pyramids of Giza.
 Over the years, visitors have defaced and spray-painted graffiti on the installation, which eventually became encouraged by the Ant Farm.
 The installation is now a cultural icon, featured in the music videos of James Brown and Cage the Elephant and even in the beloved Pixar movie, Cars.

 If you’d like to spray paint the cars during your visit, there are several carts along the highway hawking cans of spray paint for $10 a pop- or, for a cheaper alternative, you could choose from the plethora of cans left behind by hundreds of other visitors!

 By Ava from Golden Country Cowgirl

 You may be familiar with the Iwo Jima Monument at Arlington National Cemetery in Washington, DC, but did you know that the original statue is in Harlingen, Texas?